MortyTech/some-automations/README.md

-this script automatically connacts to your ESXi infra and get the all vm list and make them powerOff, backup, and powerOn, backup is done by ovftool command line
+The `ESXi Auto Backup to OVA` script automatically connacts to your ESXi infra and get the all vm list and make them powerOff, backup, and powerOn, backup is done by ovftool command line

 !!!
 Important !!!

-please be notice to install the ovftool for linux in proper path like /opt !
+please be notice to install the ovftool for linux in proper path like `/opt` !

 rename the VMs that has space in their names ! it can not handel !